PintoGideon/PintoGideon/README.md

 ### Hi there, I am Gideon 👋

 - 🔭 I’m currently working on the ChRIS_ui
-- 🌱 I’m currently using React, Typescript, React Sagas and Enzyme / React Testing Library as a part of my workflow.

 <!--
 **PintoGideon/PintoGideon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.